 Information boards around the town tell the story of the earthquake and show what Napier looked like before the devastation.
 After so much destruction the people wanted to put the past behind them and to look to the future.
 So the architects tried to use the most fresh and modern styles for the reconstruction.

-An Art Deco Town
+Napier: An Art Deco Town

-Mosttof the new buildings were in the then fashionable Art Deco style, but classical and Spanish Mission designs were also employed.
+Most of the new buildings were in the then fashionable Art Deco style, but classical and Spanish Mission designs were also employed.
 Features from elsewhere were incorporated and, as you might expect, there was frequent use of patterns from Maori art.
 You might be more surprised to spot Egyptian design features: interest in all things Egyptian was sparked off across the world after the discovery of Tutankhamun’s tomb in 1922.

 You can still find one or two older buildings if you look hard enough.
 Conservation House (the former courthouse) is a colonial style structure dating from 1873.
 And the Six Sisters are a row of late Victorian houses on Marine Parade.
 These were supposedly the work of a builder who wanted a house for each of his six daughters!

 Perhaps best known is the Daily Telegraph Building.
 This incorporates several elements of Art Deco style, with straight lines, ziggurats and classic light fittings in the foyer.
-The other “must see” building is the ASB Bank, where we stepped inside to admire the Maori influenced carvings and painted designs.
+The other “must see” building is the ASB Bank, where I stepped inside to admire the Maori influenced carvings and painted designs.